 The Analogical Argument from Design draws an analogy between natural objects and man-made items.
 This argument is credited to William Paley, who popularized it in his book, Natural Theology, and its example of finding a watch lying on the ground.
 How would one go about determining its origin?
 Since both the watch and living things display an intricate combination of specialized parts working in defined processes, they must both be consciously designed.
 Just as a watch implies the existence of a watchmaker, life implies the existence of a creator god.

 A key feature of this argument is how living things are assemblies of distinct parts, which perform specific, specialized functions; the failure of any one part causes a domino effect which kills the organism.
 The existence of these specialized components is claimed to be “irreducibly complex;” that is, they are allegedly inexplicable by evolutionary or iterative processes, since any living systems requires the absolute “irreducible” basic set of these specialized parts to be alive in the first place.
 Intelligent Design advocates claim that natural selection could not create this system from some evolutionary pathway of successive, gradual modifications, because their functionality only exists when all the parts are assembled.
 Removing any component from a complex biological structure renders that system inoperable.
-Since only fully-functional body parts offer survival advantages, natural selection wouldn’t perpetuate eyes, wings, etc. “under construction” or “on the verge of working.”
+Since only fully-functional body parts offer survival advantages, natural selection wouldn’t perpetuate eyes, wings, etc. which were “under construction” or “on the verge of working.”
 This is what led creationists to frequently ask “What good is half an eye/wing/etc.?”
 The limit to which science can provide complete explanations on the formation and functionality of living systems is cited as proof of an Intelligent Designer, which is assumed to be God.